Flash Power Comparison

 indicates that this flash does not have this zoom step.

-1 with built-in or included wide-angle diffuser.
+1 With built-in or included wide-angle diffuser.

-4 both Super and ST models.
+5 Both Super and ST models.

 Comparing Flash Power